FoghornTherapeutics/FHT-nIDR/README.md

 * Replicates: N=3

-As part of the output of the rIDR analysis, a corresponding image file is generated for each pair of replicates, containing four plots.
+**FLORE addition** As part of the output of the rIDR analysis, a corresponding image file is generated for each pair of replicates, containing four plots.
 The last two (bottom row), represents the reproducibility of peaks comparing the peak rank versus IDR scores.
-The overlaid boxplots illustrate the distribution of IDR values within each 5% quantile.
+The overlaid boxplots illustrate the distribution of IDR values within each 10% quantile.
 By default, the IDR values are thresholded at the optimization precision of 1e-6, ensuring a refined and precise selection of peaks.
 Pairs with tighter, steeper curves are preferable.

-the output from the standard IDR show that the replicates have high consitency betwen groups ***Flore need to describe how/why they are consistent***
+In the plots below, we chose the pair with the steepest curve.

 XXXXXXXXXXXXXXXX ADD OUR STANDARD OUPTUT PNG XXXXXXXXXXXXXXXX